KIN – Kinesiology

 KIN 358 Principles of Personal Training (3)

-Prerequisite: KIN 257.
+Prerequisite: KIN 257 or KIN 357.
 Explains individualized fitness programs, business and legal issues for personal trainers and develops personality and communication attributes of trainers.
 (Students who received credit for EXSC 358 may not also receive credit for KIN 358.)

 KIN 361 Biomechanics with Lab (4)